intact-portal/intact-portal-documentation/documentation/user-guide/interaction-scoring.md

 $$Gscv_1 = scv_1 \,\|\; Gscv_2 = scv_2 \,\|\; Gscv_3 = scv_3, scv_4, scv_5$$

-More details including examples of how to use MIscore are available in PMID:[4316181](https://europepmc.org/article/PMC/4316181).
+More details including examples of how to use MIscore are available in PMID: [25652942](http://europepmc.org/article/MED/25652942).
 The code is fully available in the [MISCORE GitHub repository](https://github.com/MICommunity/miscore).